UBogun/Xojo-iosLib/README.md

 And skip the request for App Icon and launch images.
 There are none; the project will run once you skip them.
 Sorry for this inconvenience.
 If you know of any better method to include external files, please let me know.

+Christian informed me that it would be wise to encpasulate subclasses by giving them unqiue names.
+I started so with the iOSControlsEffectView classes and will rename more classes in the future.

 Currently included modules:
 - Conversion modules for several conversion to and from Xojo/iOS classes.